Giao571/titanic_and_flask/README.md

 To subscribe to the private `child_order_events` and `parent_order_events`, pass your API key and secret when creating the `realtime_client`.

 #### Connection status monitoring

+The `ready` callback is called when the `realtime_client` is ready to receive events (after the socket connection is established, the optional authentication has succeeded, and the channels have been subscribed).
+If connection is lost, the `disconnected` callback is called, and reconnection is attempted automatically.
+When connection is restored, `ready` is called again.

+#### Examples